 Call 720-865-1821 to schedule an appointment.

-Blair-Caldwell African American Research Library Reading Room
+Blair-Caldwell African American Research Library Archive & Research Room

 The Blair-Caldwell Archives consist of more than 150 collections of personal and professional papers, artifacts, photos, and scrapbooks (all original) of great African Americans who helped shape the West.
-The Reading Room also houses an extensive collection of secondary sources of books, journals, magazines, newspapers in microform and serials, on the history, literature, art, music, religion and politics of African Americans in Colorado and throughout the Rocky Mountain West.
-Items in the Archives and the Reading Room are not available for checkout.
+The Research Room also houses an extensive collection of secondary sources of books, journals, magazines, newspapers in microform and serials, on the history, literature, art, music, religion and politics of African Americans in Colorado and throughout the Rocky Mountain West.
+Items in the Archives and the Research Room are not available for checkout.

 Blair-Caldwell African American Research Library Hours